free on demand class

 The Contract should work to hold each party accountable to their original agreement.

 In other words, long gone are the days of just taking a person for his/her word.
-Yes, you may fully trust a person and “like” them, but they are still human and both parties still should be held accountable to their words (and work) especially when conducting business.
+Yes, you may fully trust a person and “like” them, but they are still human and both parties still should be held accountable for their words (and work) especially when conducting business.
 Contracts help prevent conflicts and mitigate risks.

 So I’m assuming you are reading this article because you are not a lawyer, and you are wondering why contracts are important for your small business!